Get cheap business class tickets with these money-saving tips

 • Dining: In-flight dining menu by Canadian culinary experts featuring sommelier-curated wines and more.

-• Boarding: Priority boarding, check-in, concierge service, dedicated lanes through security and immigration (certain airports).
+• Boarding: Priority boarding, check-in, concierge service, and dedicated security and immigration lanes (at certain airports).

 • Lounges: Exclusive access to Maple Leaf Lounges.